mutopsy/coglyphr/README.md

-# coglyphr: Compute Glyph Centroids from Image Data
+# coglyphr: Compute the Center of Gravity of Glyphs from Image Data

 ## Overview